kalohq/recon/README.md

 - [ ] Work on documentation and integrations for developer tools
 - [ ] Performance optimisations
 - [ ] Identify critical paths
+- [ ] Explore using Flow for internal type resolution

 License
 -------